publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ff.md

 >         “(1) __In general.—__

->         Not later than April 1, 2004, the Commissioner of Social Security and the Secretary \[of Health and Human Services\] shall develop and transmit to Congress and the Comptroller General of the United States a plan under which the functions of administrative law judges responsible for hearing cases under title XVIII of the Social Security Act \[this subchapter\] (and related provisions in title XI of such Act \[subchapter XI of this chapter\]) are transferred from the responsibility of the Commissioner and the Social Security Administration to the Secretary and the Department of Health and Human Services.
+>         Not later than April 1, 2004, the Commissioner of Social Security and the Secretary \[of Health and Human Services\] shall develop and transmit to Congress and the Comptroller General of the United States a plan under which the functions of administrative law judges responsible for hearing cases under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] (and related provisions in title XI of such Act \[[42 U.S.C.
+1301][/us/usc/t42/s1301] et seq.\]) are transferred from the responsibility of the Commissioner and the Social Security Administration to the Secretary and the Department of Health and Human Services.

 >         “(2) __Contents.—__